zimonbizkit/simple_search_engine_scala/README.md

     - execute the commands below in the order they appear
         - `sbt assembly`
         - `java -jar target/scala-2.12/SimpleSearchChallenge-assembly-0.1.jar data/`

+### Dependencies
+Only scalatest is included as a dependency of the project.
+The only extra stuff included in the build is a **plugin** (not a dependency), called [Assembly](https://github.com/sbt/sbt-assembly), which helps generating the big jar where all the application is packaged.

 ### Q&A from challenge considerations
 - _What constitutes a word?_ : Every English alphabetical character that matches a `(\w+)` regex expression